Texas Slow Net

 • Set tangible goals for yourself using the W1AW Qualifying Runs in the ARRL's Code Proficiency Program.

-• Participate regularly in NTS traffic nets, like this one and OTN.
+• Participate regularly in NTS traffic nets.
 As your speed increases, try the Texas CW Traffic Net.

 CW Operating